AdobeXD/plugin-samples/reference/scenegraph.md

 **Kind**: class

 BooleanGroup container node - although it has fill/stroke/etc. properties like a leaf shape node, it is a container with children.
-Its visual appearance is determined by a nondestructive boolean operation on its children's paths.
+Its visual appearance is determined by generating a path via a nondestructive boolean operation on all its children's paths.

 * [BooleanGroup](#BooleanGroup)
     * [.pathOp](#BooleanGroup+pathOp) : <code>string</code>